 The benefits of the cloud are in danger of being outweighed by an assortment of hidden costs

 Cloud migration is never a simple process.
 Pitfalls can wait either in plain sight - such as upfront monetary costs, often large but easily legislated for - or in the shadows.
 It’s these hidden costs that are the real debilitator.
-Without thorough planning nor technical understanding, enterprises may find themselves far over budget and in too deep to escape.
+Without thorough planning or technical understanding, enterprises may find themselves far over budget and in too deep to escape.

 Enterprises can pay for vast amounts of cloud storage to house swathes of data.
-With no storage limit, data will continue to be stored on the cloud servers bringing an incremental cost.
+With no storage limit, data will continue to be stored on the cloud servers, bringing an incremental cost.
 What’s more, it’s likely that most of this data doesn’t need to be stored in the cloud.
 On-premise servers still have a role to play, while many enterprises are guilty of blanket decisions when it comes to data, rather than taking the time to sift through what’s relevant and important to maintain.

 Acquiring external talent at some point down the road is unavoidable, in the form of consultants, new hires, and vendor support.
 Due to the unpredictability of cloud migrations, both in terms of surfacing issues and in the introduction of emerging technologies, having the foresight to realise which specific skills are going to be required down the line is not always apparent, adding to this expense.

-Calculating whether you can afford to migrate
+How to calculate whether you can afford cloud migration

 It's certain that the cloud migration journey is by nature unpredictable, yet there is one consistent element that can be counted on: change.
 The enterprise and cloud migrations are both dynamic.
 Performance requirements, changes in usage and market needs, vendor support packages, will all be affected at one point or another.